Veterans buried in Rowayton:

 Rowayton Union Cemetery, Rowayton Avenue, founded in 1849: among the inhabitants of Union Cemetery are members of the Dibble family, residents of the Seeley-Dibble-Pinkney House; some of the Mills clan from Highland Avenue, Raymonds, Scofields, Crocketts, and a number of veterans and war casualties.
 The interred soldiers include 48 Civil War veterans (of whom one was a drummer boy), one Revolutionary War Veteran, and one Spanish-American War veteran.
 The first grave in the cemetery was opened for the internment of George Henry Walmsley of Darien who died on September 15th, 1849 at the age of 5 months.

-For further information on the Old Rowayton Cemetery, visit the Middlesex Genealogical Society.
+For further information on the Old Rowayton Cemetery, visit the Hale Collection.